best rafting in rishikesh

 Note: Grade VI rapids are considered unraftable and are not found in commercial rafting routes in Rishikesh.

-- Don't consume alcohol or drugs before or during the rafting trip.
+- Don't consume alcohol or drugs before or during the rafting.

 Emergency Tip: If you fall into the water, float on your back with your feet pointing downstream to avoid hitting rocks.
 Use your hands to navigate toward the raft or shore.